syncfusion-content/angularjs-docs/angularjs/Gantt/Timescale-Modes.md

 ## Rounding off timescale (schedule) start date

-You can able to round off the schedule start date in a project by using the "e-timescalestartdatemode" property.
+You can able to round off the schedule start date in a project by using the `e-scheduleheadersettings.timescaleStartDateMode` property.
 It is possible to set the following values to the property,

 * auto
 * month